micajah/CopyMyDriveToSharedDrive/README.md

 ## Delete Iterator Keys
 deleteIteratorKeys() function, I would run this if the system crashes before it stores the iterator keys properly or you want to fully start from the begining again.

+## Stackoverflow Thread
+It was based on this post https://stackoverflow.com/questions/45689629/how-to-use-continuationtoken-with-recursive-folder-iterator